MyPetORG/MyPet-Wiki/pages/skills/wither.md

 # Wither

-With this skill your pet has a chance to wither his target for a some seconds.<br>
+With this skill your pet has a chance to wither his target for a some seconds.

 The chance and the duration that target is withered can be set via the [skilltree](skilltrees) skill settings.